Executive Director: Anna Villa-Bager (Founder)

 Anna Bager holds a BS in Dance with an emphasis on Psychology from the State University of New York at Brockport.
 Anna’s experience in the entertainment industry spans over twenty years in all aspects of entertainment including corporate show production: from initial concept to completion; music and book development, costuming, casting, and choreography.
 In the large corporate arena, Anna co-developed and produced national and regional industrial shows for many companies including Johnson & Johnson, Cooper Vision, and Becton Dickinson.
 She served as a spokesperson and performer with Adidas USA for International Super Shows worldwide.
 Her portfolio includes an extensive theatrical performance career.
 As an original cast member of Jerome Robbins Broadway, Anna performed and assisted Mr. Robbins in the reconstruction of dance pieces from notation and old film archives.
 Other performance credits include Broadway, International and National Tours, Regional and Children’s Theatre, film and television.
 Her vision for a creative arts therapy center came out of a need for afterschool programs that meet the needs of children with autism.
 Anna manages the operations of the organization and is responsible for program development and fundraising.
 She is also involved in her community and volunteers her free time for her child's local school district.

-Drama Therapist/ Program Coordinator- Sarah Rose Olsen, MA, RDT
+Drama Therapist/ Services Coordinator- Sarah Rose Olsen, MA, RDT

 Sarah received her BA in Arts Administration from Hobart and William Smith Colleges in 2011.
 After working with Roundabout Theatre Company and then traveling in South America for several months, Sarah went on to receive her MA in Drama Therapy from New York University in May 2016.
 During her time at NYU, Sarah wrote and directed a 30 minute one act play about the experiences and trials a therapist might face when working with a disabled client, becoming one of her most memorable graduate experiences.
 Sarah has experience working in numerous settings.
 While at NYU, Sarah worked at Kidesteem in Long Island, Kings County Hospital in Brooklyn, and Creative Alternatives of New York in Manhattan.
 Sarah works with kids, adolescents, and adults utilizing drama therapy techniques such as projectives (puppets), play, improv, and story telling to build social skills and empower individuals in self expression.
 Sarah also has a background as a pre-professional ballerina and often utilizes movement and breath in her work.